tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 A browser canvas (or canvas in general) is not the best performant solution but is a great step for this problem in terms of rendering and correctness.

-Other more common tree data structure is a file explorer which loads your directories and files from your disk.
+Another more common tree data structure is a file explorer which loads your directories and files from your disk.
 For working with trees we natively implement recursion as the natural or mathematical definition of the problem.
-Here another project showing some recursion and designed to work with file systems
+Here is another project showing some recursion and designed to work with file systems
 [CP: Dist.
 Text File System](https://github.com/tobiasbriones/cp-unah-mm545-distributed-text-file-system) where its left panel with a populated root directory is also a tree.